-Jordan: who are your inspirations, either in research or the wider world?
-Ooh.
+Who are your inspirations, either in research or the wider world?

 Yasmin: Um.
 For me, I love seeing women in positions of power or excelling in a career that they love, but also being great mothers and balancing a family life too, because those are the things that are important to me personally.
 So to think of women off the top of my head, , a male Clooney who I also share a birthday with on fact, um, princess Diana, Michelle Obama.